samdonnelly/STM32F4-driver-library/README.md

 # STM32F4 Driver Library

 Drivers for the STM32F4 written using a NUCLEO-F411RE development board.
 This library contains drivers for devices, peripherals and general software tools that can be applied to any application written on the same platform.
-The library is written in C to provide compatibility with both C and C++ applications.
+The library is written primarily in C to provide compatibility with both C and C++ applications.
 Drivers are continuously added and improved upon as needed.

 ## Drivers